 Partners and infrastructure speed you on your journey from idea to impact.

-Find the collaborators, connections, and technology and tools you need through our centers and institutes, our scholarly networks and coalitions, and our technical facilities and partnerships.
+Find the collaborators, connections, technology, and tools you need through our centers and institutes, our scholarly networks and coalitions, and our technical facilities and partnerships.

 Access general guidelines, procedures, and forms regarding UNCG Institutes and Centers here.

-Our research networks and coalitions foster interdisciplinary research and scholarly activities.
-Composed of faculty from the UNCG community whose scholarship and teaching reflect a core theme, these networks capitalize on and leverage the University’s strengths by coordinating and facilitating collaborations and enhancing research and teaching:
+Our research networks and coalitions foster interdisciplinary scholarly activities.
+Composed of faculty from the UNCG community whose scholarship and teaching reflect a core theme, these networks capitalize on and leverage the University’s strengths by coordinating and facilitating collaborations and enhancing research and teaching.

 Gateway houses several ventures led or co-led by UNC Greensboro:

 UNCG is a member of the North Carolina Research Campus, a public-private partnership forged by corporations, universities, and healthcare organizations to transform science at the intersection of human health, nutrition, and agriculture.
 At the 350-acre campus just north of Charlotte, researchers in UNC Greensboro’s Center for Translational Biomedical Research are developing new approaches to the prevention and treatment of illnesses such as diabetes and fatty liver disease.

 UNCG is part of the Technology and Digital Institute, which is committed to transforming the Piedmont Triad into a smart and connected region where communities and innovation will flourish through shared technology and data.
 TDI is a regional public service institute leading a collaborative effort to ensure that everyone — scientists, researchers, entrepreneurs, communities, and K-12 students in underserved areas — has the digital infrastructure needed to thrive.